 If you have an ileostomy (surgically created opening), your surgeon closes it during the last stage of J-pouch surgery.

 At Temple Health, our specialists work together to manage severe digestive conditions, including precancerous or cancerous disease.
 With decades of experience in gastroenterology and surgery, we understand the complex problems of digestive and related conditions.
 Our highlights include:

 - Leading doctors – “Top Doctors” and Best Doctors in America® rank Temple Health physicians among the region’s most outstanding healthcare providers.
 Learn about your doctors and care team.

 - Acute-care hospital – Temple University Hospital (TUH) is one of the region's most respected academic medical centers.
 As Temple Health’s acute-care cornerstone, TUH provides exceptional cross-specialty care.
-Jeanes Hospital provides advanced surgical services in a convenient, community-based setting.
+Temple University Hospital – Jeanes Campus provides advanced surgical services in a convenient, community-based setting.